 If you are a world-class cyclist, but your friend or significant other is just getting into the exercise, then a tandem bicycle is the perfect way to get them involved.
 Tandem bicycles are team-oriented, and they help to create both camaraderie and a fitness connection.
 Also, consider cyclists who are uncomfortable riding solo in certain areas, like crowded city areas.
 The person who is too afraid to take the lead can ride in the back (stoker position — we’ll get into later) and let the lead cyclist take charge.

 - Tandem bikes are great for riders with disabilities.

 If you are visually impaired, partially or otherwise, then hitching up with another rider for a tandem bicycle can be a great way to get out there and experience the joy of cycling.
-There are also many other minor physical disabilities that would prevent riders from getting on the pavement with an adult tricycle and tandem bikes offer a solution for all of them.
-Just put the stronger or more capable rider up front and enjoy the experience.
+Many other minor physical disabilities would prevent riders from getting on the pavement with an adult tricycle, and tandem bikes offer a solution for all of them.
+Just put the stronger or more capable rider in front and enjoy the experience.

 - A tandem bike ride is a great relationship builder.

 If you feel like you don’t get to talk to your significant other enough or that they don’t always listen to what you have to say, then get out there on a tandem bike.
 The mechanics of riding a dual seater require you to have open and transparent communication.
 Getting in tune with one another on the bike paths will get you in tune for the rest of your day-to-day activities.

 A tandem bicycle has double of everything that a regular bike will have.
 This makes tandem bikes heavier, a little bit harder to ride, and a lot more intense when you start.
 The workout you get while going uphill or traversing harsher terrain will leave you sweating and burning calories — perfect for the couple looking to improve their fitness.
 However, when you are going downhill or on a paved road, tandem cycling is the most comfortable experience you’ll have on two wheels.